GregorSomething/CompileBaseConnector/README.md

 - [ ] Implement paramater thingi in statements
 - [ ] Make this file more readable.
 - [ ] Document transactions
+- [ ] Document how to get Repository implementation